VIDA-NYU/reprozip/docs/source/unpacking.rst

     Incompatible:
         ...

-`Compatible` lists the unpackers that can be used in the current environment, e.g.: for an experiment originally packed on Ubuntu and to be reproduced on Windows, *vagrant* is compatible (see :ref:`vagrant-plugin`); `Incompatible` lists the unpackers that cannot be used in the current environment, e.g.: *installpkgs* on Windows (see :ref:`linux_unpacker`).
+`Compatible` lists the unpackers that can be used in the current environment; `Incompatible` lists the unpackers that cannot be used in the current environment.
 An additional `Unknown` list shows the installed unpackers that might not work, for example the *vagrant* unpacker if the `vagrant` command is not found in PATH.

 For example, for an experiment originally packed on Ubuntu and a user reproducing on Windows, *vagrant* is compatible (see :ref:`vagrant-plugin`), but *installpkgs* is incompatible (we can't use Linux software packages natively).